Skip to content

 sudo ./unetbootin-linux*

-Use it to make a bootable drive.
+Proceed to build a bootable drive.

 UNetbootin application